S528763/MR_International_football/README.md

 1. For each team, how many wins as a home team? - Abhijeet Agrawal
 2. For each tournament, how many matches were played? - Sandeep Mulakala
 3. For each year, how many matches were drawn? - Prathibha Kamani
-4. For each team-year, how many matches were played? - Aditya Srimat Tirumala Pallerlamudi
+4. For each home team, how many matches were played? - Aditya Srimat Tirumala Pallerlamudi

 ### Big Data Solutions